Prime Minister of Sweden: Office and residences

-The government offices, including the prime minister's office, are located at Rosenbad in central Stockholm, straight across the water from the Riksdag building on Helgeandsholmen.
+The Government Offices, including the Prime Minister's Office, are located at Rosenbad in central Stockholm, straight across the water from the Parliament House on Helgeandsholmen.

 In 1991 Sager House (or the "Sager Palace" as it was previously called) was acquired, and since 1995 it has served as the private residence of the prime minister.

 Harpsund, a manor house in Flen Municipality, Södermanland County, has served as a country residence for the prime minister since 1953.
 The manor is also frequently used for governmental conferences and informal summits between the government, industry and organisations in Sweden.

 Salary

 The salaries of the cabinet ministers, including the prime minister, is decided by and is the subject of annual review by the Statsrådsarvodesnämnden 'Cabinet Ministers' Salary Committee' of the Riksdag.
-Since 1 January 2022 the prime minister's monthly salary is 184,000 SEK.
+Since 1 July 2025 the prime minister's monthly salary is 204,000 SEK.

 Office and residences

-The Rosenbad building has functioned as the Prime Minister's Office (Statsrådsberedningen) since 1981.
+The Rosenbad building has functioned as the Prime Minister's Office since 1981.

-The Sager House is the Prime Minister's official residence since 1995.
+The Sager House is the prime minister's official residence since 1995.

-Harpsund Manor has been used as the Prime Minister's country residence since 1953.
+Harpsund Manor has been used as the prime minister's country residence since 1953.

 Kanslihuset was where the Prime Minister's Office was located prior to 1981.
 Nowadays it houses offices of the Riksdag.